extenda/shared-workflows/composite-actions/nodejs-generic-api/prod-deploy/README.md

 # Deploy prod action

-This is tipical action, to deploy nodejs api application to google cloud cloud run.
+This is tipical action, to deploy nodejs api application to google cloud run.

 ### Example